thisisphume/Coursera-AI-for-Medical-Diagnosis/README.md

     $$NPV = \frac{\text{true negatives}}{\text{true negatives} + \text{false negatives}}$$

+### ROC
 - The Receiver Operating Characteristic (ROC) curve is created by plotting the true positive rate (TPR) against the false positive rate (FPR) at various threshold settings.
 The ideal point is at the top left, with a true positive rate of 1 and a false positive rate of 0.

   - The area under the ROC curve is also called AUCROC or C-statistic and is a measure of goodness of fit.
 In medical literature this number also gives the probability that a randomly selected patient who experienced a condition had a higher risk score than a patient who had not experienced the event.
 This summarizes the model output across all thresholds, and provides a good sense of the discriminative power of a given model.

   ![](img/2021-01-08-12-48-54.png)

-- Confidence Interval:
+### Confidence Interval
-  - The bootstrap (stratified random sampling) method is used to estimates the uncertainty by resampling the dataset with replacement.
+The bootstrap (stratified random sampling) method is used to estimates the uncertainty by resampling the dataset with replacement.

+### Precision-Recall / F1
 - Precision-Recall is a useful measure of success of prediction when the classes are very imbalanced.
   - Precision is a measure of result relevancy and that is equivalent to our previously defined PPV.
   - Recall is a measure of how many truly relevant results are returned and that is equivalent to our previously defined sensitivity measure.